 Radio with choice, for the listeners, the deejays, the musicians, the singer / songwriters, the advertisers, and for us.
 Radio with no charts to rule it.
 Creating its own charts, first Americana then Triple A. No one, no other radio station, no other program director, no other company, no chart, no other person could really duplicate what has been created here at Texas Rebel Radio Network.
 It is in the heart mind and soul of true Texans.

-TRRN started in 1947, baught out by Norbert and Alene Fritz in the 1950s.
+TRRN started in 1947, bought out by Norbert and Alene Fritz in the 1950s.
 The Fritzes started with one signal, KNAF 910am.
-Norbert was born and raised in Fredericksburg so it was natural that he build a buissnes in his hometown.
+Norbert was born and raised in Fredericksburg so it was natural that he build a business in his hometown.
 He had two children, both he raised in the radio station.

-Eventualy, the Friitz family purchased multiple signals in Bandera, Johnson city, Kerrville, and San Antonio.
-Together, their signals covered every inch of teh Texas Hill Country.
+Eventually, the Fritz family purchased multiple signals in Bandera, Johnson City, Kerrville, and San Antonio.
+Together, their signals covered every inch of the Texas Hill Country.

 Alene and Norbert met at a dance, before he went into the service in WW2.
 They fell in love, but were separated when Norbert was called to duty.
 The military sent him to UT for electrical engineering.
-Wanted to be a pilot, but couldn’t communicate over the coms because of thick German accent, so he was made and engineer.
-He acceded in his new field and eventually competed his service.
+Wanted to be a pilot, but couldn’t communicate over the coms because of thick German accent, so he was made an engineer.
+He succeeded in his new field and eventually completed his service.
 When he returned, he and Alene didn’t miss a beat, they married almost immediately.

 The Newley weds moved to Gonzalez where Norbert opened up a radio repair shop.
 They visited Fredericksburg frequently to see parents and friends, on one of those trips Norbert ran into Arthur Stehling, the owner of KNAF 910am.
 Arthur offered him a job as an onsite engineer.
 Soon after he began working at the station, Arthur took Norbert under his wing.
 From that point on he groomed Norbert to takeover the station.
 At that time the signal was low powered, just enough to cover the city limits.
 Norbert became a manger, a salesman, and eventually an owner when Stehling sold him his share.
 Soon after Norbert bought out the rest of the partners.

 Early on Norbert put Alene on the mic after a DJ walked out.
 She had never been on air before, but she ran with it and was natural.
-From that point on she was on as a regular DJ shift, she ran the Polka Party (a 4 hour a day program) she even started the Training post which remains a popular program on the AM station today.
-She was breaking down barriers being a woman on air as frequently as she was.
-On of the first woman DJs in the countries and later one of the first woman program directors in the country.
+From that point on she was on as a regular DJ shift, she ran the Polka Party (a 4 hour a day program) she even started the Trading post which remains a popular program on the AM station today.
+She was breaking down barriers being a woman on air so frequently.
+One of the first woman DJs in the country and later one of the first woman program directors in the country.